 I’m the same as you.
 If I want to, I never have time for anything.
 Because I’m so busy worrying about life, busy with my family, with my job here at Yoast, with my commute and the horrible traffic jams, the laundry that just stacks up, et cetera.
 To conclude: I’m very busy being busy.

 But I want to fit my blog in my schedule as well.
 Because it’s important to me.
 I love to write and I love the blogging atmosphere.
 This means that, just as any other task I have to do in life, this needs to become a priority too.
 So, if you’re struggling with the ‘I have no time’ excuse, read up to see my answers to all of your excuses for not making time for your blog.

 Excuse 1: It’s easy for you to say, you just write opinions, I write fact stated articles

 You need to do research for each and every article you write.
-Whether it’s focus keyword research, audience research or a full on article research, because you happen to write about a very specific location in the middle of the Atlantic ocean that no one has ever visited yet, except for that one person you hate very much.
+Whether it’s focus keyword research, audience research or full-on article research because you happen to write about a very specific location in the middle of the Atlantic ocean that no one has ever visited yet, except for that one person you hate very much.
 Odds are, that if you want to write about it, you already know something.
 Write that article as if you know everything already, type it all out, and revise and do your research afterwards.
 If I want to make sure I don’t publish half-finished articles, I put my notes between brackets and in capitals.
-That means that when an article is in draft and I need to revisit something, I’ll write: [CHECK IF SMALL DESERTED ISLAND IN ATLANTIC OCEAN EXISTS].
-I’ll leave this note here, because I didn’t check.
+That means that when an article is in the draft and I need to revisit something, I’ll write: [CHECK IF SMALL DESERTED ISLAND IN ATLANTIC OCEAN EXISTS].
+I’ll leave this note here because I didn’t check.